sharma-rishabh/sharma-rishabh.github.io/content/posts/kafka_with_kotlin.md

 	}
 ```

 Note: If you're planning to use rich objects to represent your events rather than strings, you'll have to create a serilaizer and deserilazer class your self.

+If you have any doubts you can go through the code in this [repository](https://github.com/sharma-rishabh/kafka-consumer-publisher-/tree/d38e7a76a560dc4b7df467b3b2d08512c3d44898)